Local Resources

 Health

 - Count the Kicks: This public awareness campaign of counting your baby’s movements during the third trimester is a great way for expecting moms to get to know their baby and can alert them to potential problems.
-For more information.

 - Crisis Text Line: By texting 4HOPE, anyone in crisis can connect with a trained crisis counselor anytime.
 This free support is available 24 hours a day, 7 days a week.